English

 Public Speaking

 In this introductory speech course, students will participate in a wide variety of speaking situations.
 While public speaking may be the number one fear for many Americans, it is an essential life skill for all.
-No matter what your chosen career path, becoming confident, poised and articulate will set you apart from your peers.
+No matter what your chosen career path, becoming confident, poised, and articulate will set you apart from your peers.
 This class will provide a supportive atmosphere to help students learn how to present their best selves while overcoming the uncertainty sometimes associated with public speaking.
-Students will learn how to give informational presentations, lead discussions, prepare a demonstration speech and deliver an impromptu speech.
+Upon completion of this course, the student will be able to: present coherent and organized public speeches, demonstrate critical listening and analysis skills, design a message for a specific audience, understand and apply the basic rhetorical canons, demonstrate an understanding of the ethics of speaking and listening, and demonstrate an understanding of the role of public discourse in society.
+While not required, students can choose to earn college credit for the course through SUNY Erie.
+Teachers will assist in the registration process at the beginning of the year.

 Grade 11, 12